($838) Cost to ship a car from St. Paul, MN to Charleston, WV

 The best St. Paul to Charleston car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from St. Paul to Charleston:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from St. Paul to Charleston:

 - Best for Real-Time Tracking: Nexus Auto Transport